cirlabs/django-project-template/README.md

 #### On Database-powered applications
 You can certainly use this template for dynamic applications, but currently there is no deployment chain.

-### Using Yeoman, Grunt and Bower (recommended)
-While this template works fine out the box, it's recommended you use use our yeoman generator to manage your static assets (HTML, CSS, JS).
-We built [generator-newsapp](https://github.com/cirlabs/generator-newsapp) to work in concert with this project template.
-For this to work you'll need [Node.js 0.12.x](http://nodejs.org/) or [io.js 1.2.x](https://iojs.org/).

-After running the quick start above run `fab scaffold` to install the required node.js libraries and generate the templates needed for frontend development.

 ### PostGIS
 By default, this project assumes you'll be using PostGIS as your database.
 If you'd prefer not to, you can set the `USE_POSTGIS` variable in `settings/common.py` to `False` and the project will default to PostgreSQL. :warning: Be sure to do this BEFORE running the quickstart.